orduek/PsychPower/README.md

 <img src="man/figures/logo.png" width = 250 />

 # The PsychPower package
-An R package to define, assess, and describe symptom phenotypes and their frequency distribution in a sample.
+An R package to define, assess, and describe symptom combinations and their frequency distribution in a sample.

 # Installation